opensearch-project/project-website/_posts/2021-11-19-connecting-java-high-level-rest-client-with-opensearch-over-https.markdown

 ```

-### STEP 4: Now create an instance of the client and connect to OpenSearch over HTTPS.
+### Step 4: Create an instance of the client and connect to OpenSearch over HTTPS.

 ```
 // Create the client.